libfuse/libfuse/README.md

 beyond addressing high-impact issues.
 When reporting bugs, please understand that unless you are including a pull request or are reporting a critical issue, you will probably not get a response.
-If you are using libfuse, please consider to contribute to the project.
+If you are using libfuse, please consider contributing to the project.

 Supported Platforms